 For example "Position -HPosition -HRestorePosition" is used to find all the occurrences of "Position" other than "HPosition" and "HRestorePosition".

-Replacing the sought text
+Replacing the searched text

 - Perform the search for the text.

 - Type the replacement text in the "Replace by" area.

 - Expand the replacement arrow (9) and select the desired option: